 Runs over 60 minutes

 If you’re running long distances you may find your energy levels begin to dip as your glycogen stores deplete.
 Avoid the wall – that bonking feeling when your glycogen stores are zapped and there’s nothing left in the tank – by fuelling your run with a pre-run snack or a small, easily digestible meal that contains around 30g of carbohydrate.
-A sweet potato and tuna, porridge with nut butter, a bagel and hummus or a Veloforte Pronto bar, which contains 80mg of natural caffeine for extra zip, are all good options.
+A sweet potato and tuna, porridge with nut butter, a bagel and hummus are all good.
+Or a Veloforte Avanti bar, which contains 40g of dual-source carbs and some helpful natural electrolytes.

-On longer runs, so anything over 90 minutes, you’ll benefit from taking on fuel for energy as you run too.
-Simple carbohydrates offer the quickest hit and it’s best to fuel earlier rather than later as your body needs time to process the carbohydrates – it can take up to 15 minutes to feel the effects depending on the person.
+On longer runs, so anything over 90 minutes, you’ll benefit from taking on fuel for energy as you run.
+Simple carbohydrates offer the quickest hit, and it’s best to fuel earlier rather than later as your body needs time to process the carbohydrates — it can take up to 15 minutes to feel the effects depending on the person.

 Interval running sessionsDuring any run, you burn both fat and carbohydrates but the ratio of each change with the intensity.
 During speed sessions you use a higher portion of glycogen than on longer runs, so even though the run may be shorter you’ll be burning through that energy.
 Make sure you eat well during the day and take on a simple carb snack around an hour pre-workout or you’ll be struggling on those final reps.
 And definitely avoid high-intensity workouts on a full stomach.